Parallel spin transport and holonomy in non-Euclidean curved circuits on a spherical two-dimensional electron gas: Spin phases in elliptic -gons

-\paragraph*{Phases and the parallel transport condition.} Note that for parallel-transport (PT), $\frac{k_{\mathrm{R}} P}{N} +\frac{\theta_N}{2}=0$, so that $\cos\left(\frac{k_{\mathrm{R}} P}{N} +\frac{\theta_N}{2}\right)=1$ and the \emph{global phase} in Eq.~\eqref{eq:TotalPhase} becomes the spin holonomy: half the solid angle subtended by the spin-texture along the loop, which becomes equivalent to the real-space elliptic trajectory given in Eq.~\eqref{eq:solidangle}.
+Note that for parallel-transport (PT), $\frac{k_{\mathrm{R}} P}{N} +\frac{\theta_N}{2}=0$, $\cos\left(\frac{k_{\mathrm{R}} P}{N} +\frac{\theta_N}{2}\right)=1$ and the \emph{global phase} in Eq.~\eqref{eq:TotalPhase} becomes the spin holonomy: half the solid angle subtended by the spin-texture along the loop, which becomes equivalent to the one subtended by the real-space elliptic trajectory given in Eq.~\eqref{eq:solidangle}.
 This confirms that the global phase is purely geometrical for parallel transport, which is also in agreement with the cancellation of the dynamical phase of Eq.~\eqref{eq:dyn:phase} given that $\sin\left(\frac{k_{\mathrm{R}} P}{N} +\frac{\theta_N}{2}\right)=0$.
 Of course, the latter dynamical phase cancellation follows trivially from the very definition of parallel-transport condition: as the spin evolves being normal to the sphere, the projection along the spin-orbit axis, which lies along the binormal direction, is zero all along any elliptic polygon.

 Another important property of the PT condition arises in the global phase dependence with $k_{\mathrm{R}} P$ for fixed curvature $P/R =N\theta_N$.
 Since the spin-orbit strength enters solely inside the cosine $\cos\left(\frac{k_{\mathrm{R}} P}{N} +\frac{P}{2RN}\right)$ then the global phase $\phi(k_\text{R}P,P/R)$ is even with respect to the PT condition that nullifies the argument of the cosine.
 By defining the distance in $k_\text{R}P$ from the PT condition, $\delta_{k_\text{R}P}\equiv|k_\text{R}P+\frac{P}{2RN}|$, it is easy to see that \beq \phi_s\left(-\frac{P}{2R} +\delta_{k_\text{R}P},\frac{P}{R}\right) = \phi_s\left(-\frac{P}{2R} -\delta_{k_\text{R}P},\frac{P}{R}\right)\,. \eeq Furthermore, this symmetry has observable consequences in the conductance that are discussed in App.~\ref{AppSC}.